Previous slide

 PROJECT OVERVIEW

-The Belhaven Battery Energy Storage System (BESS) is a 400 MW battery and associated infrastructure, capable of storing 2 hours of electricity, providing 800 MWh of storage capacity to the National Electricity Market.
+The Belhaven Battery Energy Storage System (BESS) is a 400 MW battery and associated infrastructure, capable of storing up to 3,985 MWh of energy for the National Electricity Market.

-The Belhaven BESS is located around 7 kilometres south of Wagga Wagga, within the Wagga Wagga City Council local government area.
+The Belhaven BESS will be located around 7 kilometres south of Wagga Wagga, on the western side of the Gregadoo Waste Management Centre on the southern side of Boiling Down Road.
 The site’s location within the Riverina Region is ideally placed to assist in meeting the energy generation and storage requirements for New South Wales.
 The Belhaven BESS represents a positive outcome for the Riverina Murray Regional Plan 2041, which seeks integrated and resilient utility infrastructure, by contributing to the required energy storage infrastructure to support the State’s transition to net zero by 2050.

-The project area provides a strong point of connection to the transmission network with the existing 330 kilovolt Transgrid substation located within 1.4km of the site, making it an ideal site to provide stability to the New South Wales electricity grid, providing backup power during network interruptions, with minimal requirements for additional transmission infrastructure.
-It will also provide positive outcomes for the communities associated with the project, through the provision of significant economic stimulus to the region through construction jobs, supplier contracts, and associated flow-on benefits to local businesses.
+The site has a strong connection to the transmission network, with the existing 330 kilovolt TransGrid substation located within 1.4km.
+This makes it an ideal location to provide grid stability and backup power during network interruptions, with minimal need for additional transmission infrastructure.
+The project will also deliver economic benefits to the local community through construction jobs, supplier contracts and flow-on benefits to local businesses.

-There is a need for storage within the network as security and reliability become increasingly important aspects in the transition to renewable energy generation.
-The intermittent nature of wind and solar resources creates the need for ‘back-up’ capacity to support any supply gaps.
-The Integrated System Plan 2022 suggests a need for 46 GW or the equivalent of 640 GWh of dispatchable storage capacity is needed by 2050.
-The Australian Energy Market Operator has identified that storage capacity needs to triple within the National Energy Market to meet electricity demands, while the New South Wales Electricity Roadmap forecasts an additional 2.3 GW of energy storage is needed to maintain system security and reliability.
+There is a growing need for storage within the network as the transition to renewable energy accelerates.
+The intermittent nature of wind and solar creates the need for backup capacity to support supply gaps.
+The Australian Energy Market Operator has identified that storage capacity needs to triple within the National Electricity Market to meet future electricity demands, while the New South Wales Electricity Roadmap forecasts an additional 2.3 GW of energy storage is needed to maintain system security and reliability.

 Project History